 I hated Phnom Penh.
-From the plane ride there (spent ages on the runway, bumpy, the whole plane ride smelt strongly of burning plastic/ smoke that got stronger the longer we were on the plane) and the moment I stepped off the entire city smelt like a garbage tip.
-The tourism highlights of Phnom Penh are the artifacts from the Cambodian Genocide.
+From the plane ride there (spending ages on the runway, for a sickeningly bumpy trip, and the whole plane ride smelt strongly of burning plastic/ smoke that got stronger the longer we were on the plane) and the moment I stepped off it… the entire city smelt like a garbage tip, inescapably so.
+The tourism highlights of Phnom Penh are minimal, stores and cafes were not welcoming.
+There is one point of interest in Phnom Penh, and it offers and explanation for my complaints, it is the artifacts from the Cambodian Genocide.
 While this made for an incredibly moving visit, it was absolutely not enjoyable in the slightest.
 Most of my day was spent in tears.
-The last point to make in addition to all of this our friend was robbed after a night out – where someone saw him using his iphone in the nightclub – this ended in him taking a machete to the throat.
-The remainder of our night was spent in hospital.
+That was until we went to a backpackers bar, where we had a good time until about 3am in the morning because our friend was robbed – after he was seen using an iphone – which ended in him taking a machete to the throat.
+Here is the story….

 In 1975, my mum was 13, my grandma was 33 and the Khmer Rouge, led by Marxist dictator Pol Pot, detained and killed over 8 million innocent and defenceless Cambodians.
 They were men, women and children, in an attempt to make a “master race” (just like Hitler).
 Almost 6.5million people died from overwork and starvation.
 These killings mostly happened at an extermination camp (just like the Nazis) called: Choeung Ek, located in Phnom Penh, now known as the Killing Fields.
 There was also a prison called Tuol Sleng, which was built as a high school, and repurposed as a jail/interrogation/torture camp.